jfqd/redmine_helpdesk/README.md

 * No need to create any user accounts for anonymous user
 * Support for sending an email notification to the (anonymous user) supportclient on ticket creation
+* A standard first reply message can be send to the supportclient on ticket creation (optional, per project)
+* The email-footer for the email notification to the supportclient can be adjusted (optional, per project)
 * Internal communication is not send to the supportclient
 * The supportclient will get an email notification if the support checkbox on the journal is checked